ljwall/google-auth2-example/Readme.md

 # Google Auth2 Example

-A not very slick example of using the Google sign in for server-side apps flow (https://developers.google.com/identity/sign-in/web/server-side-flow), and using the google api node js client (https://github.com/google/google-api-nodejs-client).
+A not very slick example of using the Google sign in for server-side apps flow (https://developers.google.com/identity/sign-in/web/server-side-flow).

+Using the google api node js client (https://github.com/google/google-api-nodejs-client).

 ### Required set up